ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-switch}

-You need a different class to instantiate a switch button - `SwitchButtonView`.
-To make it work properly, you also need to add an event listener with the `on()` method.
-Every click triggers the flip of the `isOn` property - it's responsible for turning the button on and off.
+You need a different class to instantiate a switch button &ndash; {@link module:ui/button/switchbuttonview~SwitchButtonView `SwitchButtonView`}.
+To make it work properly, you also need to add an event listener with the {@link module:ui/button/switchbuttonview~SwitchButtonView#on `on()`} method.
+Every click triggers the flip of the {@link module:ui/button/switchbuttonview~SwitchButtonView#isOn `isOn`} property &ndash; it is responsible for turning the button on and off.

 ```js
 import { SwitchButtonView } from '@ckeditor/ckeditor5-ui';